barrucadu/cv/README.markdown

 ```

 Creates a new section with the title text capitalised and a dividing
-line drawn above it.
-The starred variant does not draw the line, which
-is useful for a section starting at top of a page with nothing before
+line drawn above it, which is omitted if the section is at the top of
-it.
+a page.
+The starred variant never draws the line.

 ```tex
 \subsection{name}